 Length: 6 pages

-This resolution was introduced on January 10, 2017, in a previous session of Congress, but was not enacted.
+This resolution was introduced on January 10, 2017, in a previous session of Congress, but it did not receive a vote.

 Agreed To (Simple Resolution) — Mar 15, 2017